heremaps/naksha/docs/PSQL.md

 - More information about Postgres transaction numbers are available in the [documentation](https://www.postgresql.org/docs/current/functions-info.html#FUNCTIONS-PG-SNAPSHOT).
 We should enable [track-commit-timestamp](https://www.postgresql.org/docs/current/runtime-config-replication.html#GUC-TRACK-COMMIT-TIMESTAMP) so that `pg_commit_ts` holds information when a transaction was committed.
 This would make our own tracking more reliable.
 - To convert from **timestamptz** to 64-bit integer as epoch milliseconds do `SELECT (EXTRACT(epoch FROM ts) * 1000)::int8`, vice versa is `SELECT TO_TIMESTAMP(epoch_ms / 1000.0)`.

-### Meta Table (`naksha$meta`)
+### Dictionaries Table (`naksha$dictionaries`)
-This table stores internal metadata for collections.
-It is managed by background jobs.
+This table stores dictionaries.
+It is managed by background jobs that auto-generate optimal dictionaries.
 The features stored in here will be bound to a collection using the property `collectionId`.

 The `collectionId` property is indexed and used to bind the entries in the table to specific collections.
-When a collection is deleted, all meta-entries for this collections should be deleted as well, except a **truncate** is done.
-For the truncate use-case only the tables are dropped and re-created, but some of the meta-data is left intact.
-We still need to defined where we keep the information which meta-information is kept in the case of a truncation.
+When a collection is deleted, all entries for this collections should be deleted as well, except a **truncate** is done.
+For the truncate use-case only the tables are dropped and re-created, but the dictionaries are left intact.

-The `type` of the feature describes the type of the meta-information.
-Currently only `naksha.Dictionary` is used for dictionaries.
-There are plans for more types, for example to calculate the distribution of features in HERE or Web-Mercator tiles.
+The `type` of the feature in here is always `naksha.Dictionary`.

 ### Collections Table (`naksha$collections`)
 This internal tables stores the configuration of all collections.
 The type of the features in this table is always `naksha.Collection`.